UK prison has ambitions for inmates beyond its gates

 Serial offenders serving short sentences cost Britain up to 13 billion pounds a year and make up a significant proportion of the prison population.
 In America, annual state and federal spending on corrections is a cool $52 billion.

-The programme at Doncaster - the latest in a long line of attempts to improve Britain's prison system - aims to fix that.
+The program at Doncaster - the latest in a long line of attempts to improve Britain's prison system - aims to fix that.

 From its red brick buildings and grey wire fences to local communities and housing estates, Doncaster's officers are teaming up with voluntary and social enterprise partners to try to reduce reoffending rates that show almost half of adults who leave UK prisons are reconvicted within a year.

-Working with male prisoners serving 12-month sentences or less, many of whom come from broken homes and have drug or alcohol addictions, Serco has teamed up with charity Catch22 and social care organisation Turning Point to offer inmates tailored rehabilitation programmes that promise more continuity by extending beyond prison and into offenders' lives.
+Working with male prisoners serving 12-month sentences or less, many of whom come from broken homes and have drug or alcohol addictions, Serco has teamed up with charity Catch22 and social care organization Turning Point to offer inmates tailored rehabilitation programs that promise more continuity by extending beyond prison and into offenders' lives.

 "My job is to motivate prisoners to want to change.
 The alliance then takes over and makes sure that doesn't fall flat on its face as soon as they leave the prison," Doncaster director John Biggin, who has been with Serco since 2005, told Reuters.